Health Savings Accounts

 - If the money in your HSA has not been spent by the time you reach age 65, it can be withdrawn like IRA funds.
 So it grows tax-free

 - Investment options available!
-(Member must maintain a minimum balance of $2500).
+(Member must maintain a minimum balance of $2,500 in their CME HSA).
 Click here

 After you reach age 65, use your HSA as you have been for medical expenses, tax free!
 However, if you choose to take funds out for another reason, you pay taxes on the disbursement, just no penalty tax.